baileyballangarry/azure-NSGs.and.net.protocols/README.md

 <p>
 <b>4.
 Download and install Wireshark. </b>

-Once you are inside your Windows VM, open a web browser and download the Windows 10 64bit Wireshark installer.
-Install the software from the file in your downloads folder.
-Once Wireshark is installed, open the program.
-Once inside Wireshark, select “Ethernet” and then press the blue shark fin button in the top left of Wireshark.
+After accessing your Windows VM, use a web browser to obtain the Windows 10 64-bit Wireshark installer.
+Install the software from the downloaded file located in your downloads folder.
+Once Wireshark has been successfully installed, launch the program.
+While inside Wireshark, select "Ethernet," and then click the blue shark fin icon located in the top-left corner of the Wireshark interface.
 </p>

 <p>